 Brews on the Bay

-Mid-October is the perfect time of year to be in San Francisco, most tourists are back home and the weather is usually sunny and warm.
-This also makes it a great time for this unique beer fest aboard the S.S.
-Jeremiah O'Brien, an historic ship from the World War II Merchant Marine era.
-Enjoy unlimited eight ounce pours of more than 80 mostly local brews, live music, food for purchase, and spectacular views of the Golden Gate Bridge, Alcatraz and San Francisco. // Oct.
-19, 2019; Pier 45, (Embarcadero), brewsonthebay.org
+Mid-October is the perfect time of year to be in San Francisco, when most tourists are back home and the weather is usually sunny and warm.
+This also makes it a memorable time for this unique beer fest aboard the S.S.
+Jeremiah O'Brien, a historic ship from the World War II Merchant Marine era.
+Enjoy unlimited eight-ounce pours of more than 80 mostly local brews along with live music, food for purchase, and spectacular views of the Golden Gate Bridge, Alcatraz, and SF. // Oct.
+22, 2022 at Pier 45 (Embarcadero), brewsonthebay.org